Descanonge/xarray-histogram/README.md

 its label and dimensions management.
 It relies on the [Boost Histogram](https://boost-histogram.readthedocs.io) library for the computations.

-It is essentially a thin wrapper using directly [Boost Histogram](https://boost-histogram.readthedocs.io) on loaded data, or [Dask-histogram](https://dask-histogram.readthedocs.io) on data contained in dask arrays.
-It thus features optimized performance, as well as lazy computation and easy up-scaling thanks to dask.
+It is essentially a thin wrapper using directly [Boost Histogram](https://boost-histogram.readthedocs.io) on loaded data, or [Dask-histogram](https://dask-histogram.readthedocs.io) on data contained in Dask arrays.
+It thus features optimized performance, as well as lazy computation and easy up-scaling thanks to Dask.

 ## Quick examples

-Bins can be specified similarly to numpy functions:
+Bins can be specified similarly to Numpy functions:
 ``` python
 import xarray_histogram as xh
 hist = xh.histogram(data, bins=[(100, 0., 10.)])